emyHorrana/emyHorrana/README.md

 ### Hello, World! 👋

-I'm Emily Horrana, an IT student passionate about software development and always curious to learn more!
+I'm Emily Horrana, passionate about software development and always eager to learn more!
-Currently focused on Back-End development using **Java** and **C++**, and improving my logic, clean code, and OOP skills.
+Currently focused on Back-End development with Java and C++, sharpening my logic, clean code practices, and OOP skills.

-- 💻 IT student @ Inatel | Completed IT Technical Course at **IFSULDEMINAS**
+- 💻 Software Engineering student @ Inatel | Completed IT Technical Course at IFSULDEMINAS

-- 🔍 Exploring frameworks like **Spring Boot**, version control with **Git**, and databases
+- 🔍 Exploring frameworks like Spring Boot, version control with Git, and working with databases

-- ✨ Interested in tech that helps people and makes life better
+- ✨ Interested in technology that helps people and makes life better

 ---